Penny-farthing: Performance

 Frederick Lindley Dodds, of Stockton-on-Tees, England, is credited with having set the first hour record, covering an estimated distance of 15 miles and 1,480 yards (25.493 kms) on a high-wheeler during a race on the Fenner's Track, Cambridge University on March 25, 1876.

+On 27 July 1882 Herbert Cortis became the first man to ride 20 miles in an hour (he covered a further 300 yards in the time).
+He was more than 6' tall and rode a 62" wheel.

 The furthest (paced) hour record ever achieved on a penny-farthing bicycle was 22.09 miles by William A. Rowe, an American, in 1886.

 The record for riding from Land's End to John o' Groats on a penny-farthing was set in 1886 by George Pilkington Mills with a time of five days, one hour, and 45 minutes.
 This record was broken in 2019 by Richard Thoday with a time of four days, 11 hours and 52 minutes.

 Until the 21st century, the last paced hour record to be set on a penny-farthing was probably BW Attlee's 1891 English amateur record of 21.10 miles.
 This was beaten by Scots cyclist Mark Beaumont at Herne Hill Velodrome on 16 June 2018 when he covered 21.92 miles.

-In 1884, Thomas Stevens rode a Columbia penny-farthing from San Francisco to Boston—the first cyclist to cross the United States.
+In 1884, Thomas Stevens rode (and walked) a Columbia penny-farthing in 103 days from San Francisco to Boston—the first cyclist to cross the United States.
 In 1885–86, he continued from London through Europe, the Middle East, China, and Japan, to become the first to ride around the world.

-Tremendous feats of balance were reported, including negotiating a narrow bridge parapet and riding down the U.S. Capitol steps with the American Star Bicycle which has the small wheel in front.
+Tremendous feats of balance were reported, including riding across the parapet of the Cabin John Bridge and riding down the U.S. Capitol steps with the American Star Bicycle which has the small wheel in front.